-- Wait time and Coincidence corrects the RBC and WBC raw counts - Fit the PLT histogram and Coincidence correct the PLT histogram count. - Calculate HGB from the blank and sample readings - Scale for calibration and dilution - Perform Voting on the three apertures for RBC, WBC, PLT. - Derives the MCV and RDW parameters from the RBC histogram; - Derives the MPV and PDW parameters from the Plt histogram. - Displays results and histograms.
+- Corrects the RBC and WBC raw counts for wait time and coincidence. - Fit the PLT histogram and corrects the PLT histogram count for coincidence. - Calculates HGB from the blank and sample readings. - Scales for calibration and dilution. - Performs voting on the three apertures for RBC, WBC, PLT. - Derives the parameters from the RBC histogram; MCV and RDW. - Derives the MPV and @PDW parameters from the Plt histogram and @Pct and @PDW. - Derives the calculated parameters. - Displays results and histograms.